dell/redfish-ansible-module/scripts/README.md

 # Examples

-Scripts to perform some of the same tasks this Ansible module performs.
+Simple examples with curl and python scripts to perform some of the same tasks as the Ansible module.
+These scripts are independent of the Ansible module and can be used separately.

 # Using curl